smathot/biased_memory_toolbox/readme.md

 ## Usage

-This section focuses on using this module, and assumes that you have a basic understanding of mixture modeling of working memory data.
-If you want to know more about mixture modeling, please read the manuscript cited above.
+This section focuses on using the module, assuming that you have a basic understanding of mixture modeling of working memory data.
+If you want to know more about the theory behind mixture modeling, please read (for example) the manuscript cited above.

-Read in a data file as a DataMatrix.
-There should be a column that contains the memoranda (here: `memory_hue`) and a column that contains the responses (here: `response_hue`), both in degrees with values between 0 and 360.
+We start by reading in a data file using [DataMatrix](https://datamatrix.cogsci.nl/).
+The data should contain a column that contains the memoranda (here: `memory_hue`) and a column that contains the responses (here: `response_hue`), both in degrees with values between 0 and 360.